Overview

 signInAnonymously(auth)

-The generated credentials are stored in the browser: the user cannot access the account from another device, and cannot recover the account if credentials are lost.
+The generated credentials are stored in the browser: users cannot access their account from other devices, and cannot recover it if they lose the credentials (browser wipe).

 check if the account is anonymous

-In auth-triggered Cloud Functions, we read providerData (from the UserRecord).
+In auth-triggered Cloud Functions, we read providerData (from the UserRecord which resembles the client SDK's User).

 export const onRegisterNonBlocking = auth.user().onCreate(async (userRecord) => {